jdodson/vgswebring/README.md

 * Anything owned by a large media conglomerate
 * Podcasts
 * YouTube & Twitch Channels
-* Video game sites that have not posted new content in a year
+* Video game sites that have not posted new content recently.
+If the site has a large amount of historically interesting information we can include it.
 * Steam key reselling websites
 * Loot box/crate websites
-* Site focusing primarily on commerce or purchasing games
+* Site focusing primarily on commerce or buying and selling games

 # install